Ibrahim Yaacob: Early life and education

 Ibrahim was born in Temerloh, Pahang, to a family of Bugis descent.
 In 1929, he joined the Sultan Idris Teachers' Training College and graduated two years later as a teacher.
+Inspired from nationalist thoughts smuggled by Sukarno's Fikiran Ra'jat newspaper, Ibrahim would join Sukarno's Indonesian National Party (PNI). in 1932, he would instead join Tan Malaka's Indonesian Republic Party (PARI).
+Such was due to the influence of exiled communists such as Jamaluddin Tamin, Tan Malaka, Alimin, and others who are living in Malaya.
 During the 1930s, he wrote articles critical of British administration in Malay newspapers.
 After receiving a warning from colonial authorities, he resigned and became editor of the nationalist newspaper Majlis.
 In 1938, he founded the KMM.

 Political ideology and activism

 Ibrahim envisioned the unification of Malaya and Indonesia under the concept of Melayu Raya, inspired by Sukarno's nationalist movement.
 The KMM rejected feudal leadership, advocating progressive, secular nationalism aimed at uniting Malays beyond provincial and ethnic divisions.

 In 1940, as President of the KMM, Ibrahim embarked on a journey across the Malay Peninsula to observe the socio-economic conditions of the Malay people and to promote nationalist unity under the vision of Melayu Raya, advocating for the unification of Malaya and Indonesia.
 Throughout his travels, he documented widespread poverty among Malays, criticized British colonial policies that favored foreign capital and labor, and highlighted the lack of effective leadership due to lingering feudal mindsets.
 His writings called for organized political consciousness and modern leadership to resist colonial oppression and reclaim Malay rights.
-In late 1941, his nationalist activities led to his arrest by British authorities, during which part of his manuscript for Melihat Tanah Air was confiscated, marking him as one of Malaya’s earliest political detainees.
+In late 1941, his nationalist activities led to his arrest by British authorities, during which part of his manuscript for Melihat Tanah Air was confiscated, marking him as one of Malaya's earliest political detainees.

+He was fond of the beliefs of Tan Malaka's form of Malay Nationalism and once listed the KMM as part of the Tan Malaka aligned Persatuan Perjuangan ggrouping during the Indonesian National Revolution, though he would explain that it would be officially delisted for the matters of diplomacy.